ThaiTechTales/aws/README.md

 - **webapp:** Highly available web application infrastructure featuring a VPC, multi-AZ subnets, an EC2 instance with a web server, and an Application Load Balancer.
 - **logging-lambda:** Centralised logging in CloudWatch that has an S3-triggered Lambda function.
 - **notification-system:** Notification and messaging system using Simple Notification Service (SNS) and Simple Queue Service (SQS) integrated with Lambda
-- **lagging-monitoring:** Comprehensive logging and monitoring for AWS resources.
+- **logging-monitoring:** Comprehensive logging and monitoring for AWS resources.
 It includes CloudTrail for tracking API activities and CloudWatch for performance metrics and event monitoring.
-Alerts are sent via Amazon SNS when alarms are triggered, ensuring real-time notifications for critical events.
+Alerts are sent via Amazon SNS when alarms are triggered.